mrdrbob/tiny-flags/README.md

 * Integers
 * Booleans

-Type mismatches between these primitives typically results in `false`.
+Type mismatches between these primitives typically result in `false`.
 An integer is never greater than a string, for example.
-Summing integers and strings will ignore the strings, etc. The expression engine falls back on return false instead of throwing exceptions.
+Summing integers and strings will ignore the strings.
+Concatted integers will be treated as empty strings.
+The expression engine falls back on `false`, `0`, or `empty` instead of throwing exceptions.

 The following expressions are supported: